bvibber/ogv.js/README.md

  * fixed bug in StreamFile buffering that broke some seeks
  * retooled loop to avoid recursion crashes in Chrome
  * enabled WebGL on more devices (no longer using failIfMajorPerformanceCaveat: true)
+ * fixed inflated CPU time reporting when using worker threads
 * 1.1.2-alpha.0 - 2016-05-22
  * fix memory leak in WebM demuxer
  * allow WebM files to play all the way to end